NikitaGordia/teammates-suck/backend/README.md

 `v2`: Added `game_datetime` column to `events` table and transformed `game_name` format to "TeamA|VS|TeamB".
 Replace admin's hash with admin's ID in `events` table.
 `v3`: Nickname -> player_id.
 Edit events and added rank_changes table as well as players table.
 How to migrate:
-1. Run `python -m src.utils.migrations.v3 refactor-user-schema -d data/database.sqlite` to change events and add all tables
+1. Run `python -m src.utils.migrations.v3 --db data/database.sqlite` to change events and add all tables
 2. Run `python -m src.utils.digest generate --no-plots --late-night-shift 4` to generate new digest with player_id
 3. Run `python -m src.utils.digest apply` to populate rank_changes table with the changes from the lastest digest